 Mullein tea is an easily foraged remedy that has been used for ages.
 If you’re not familiar with mullein, it is a fuzzy looking plant that usually grows on the sides of the road.
 It gets very tall in its second year, up to 8 feet tall, with a huge spike of tiny, bright yellow flowers.

 Mullein is an expectorant and has emollient properties.
 This means that it helps your lungs expel mucus and soothes the lungs at the same time.
 A word of caution, though, mullein leaves have tiny hairs on them that can cause irritation on sensitive skin, and irritate throats if not properly strained.
 It is worth it, though, as it is one of the best cold and flu remedies.
-I have another post specifically about identifying and using mullein if you want to know more.
+I have another post and video specifically about identifying and using mullein if you want to know more.

 To make mullein tea, you just gather some of the fuzzy leaves.
 You can put them in a tea infuser, or in a coffee filter with a twist tie to secure.
 Or you can just put the loose leaves in a mug if you just want to strain it after infusing.
 Then just heat water to almost boiling and add to the mug, and allow to steep for 15 minutes.
 If using fresh mullein, use approximately 3 TBSP mullein leaves to one coffee cup of water.
 You can also add dried or fresh peppermint, or add some honey to sweeten.
 You can drink this up to 3 times a day.